A Friend Visits

 On the way to the Palazzo I saw 'Batman'.
 I called out his name, extended my hand and while he shook it spoke to me in that growly Batman voice.
 Had no idea what he was saying, I just smiled, nodded and went on my way.
 Passed an overhead marquee with large photos of Donny and Marie Osmond.
 I knew that Marie was a little bit of country and Donny was a little bit of rock and roll but here Donny was wearing a suit and tie in a singing pose.
-Marie, With her black, body-hugging outfit, electric guitar with a big "M" on it, and her hand extended down and to the side as if she just struck a power chord, looked more like a little bit of spacey Goth Babe.
-But that's okay, she still has that irresistible Marie smile.
+Marie, With her black, body-hugging outfit, electric guitar with a big "M" on it, and her hand extended down and to the side as if she just struck a power chord, looked more like a little bit of spacey Rock Babe.
+And she still has that Marie smile.
 A nice way to end the evening.

 Dave left the next day around noon.
 It was nice seeing him and we both had a good time in the past few days.
 We talked about planning something for next time around the beginning of September 2019.

 Excuse me, someone's calling on the phone.
 "No, Minnie, there's nothing going on between me and Marie." :-)